awsdocs/aws-doc-sdk-examples/ruby/example_code/s3/README.md

-# S3 code examples for the AWS SDK for Ruby (v3)
+# S3 code examples for the AWS SDK for Ruby
 ## Overview
-These examples show how to create and manage Amazon Simple Storage Service (Amazon S3) buckets using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon Simple Storage Service (Amazon S3) buckets using the AWS SDK for Ruby.

 Amazon Simple Storage Service (Amazon S3) is storage for the internet.
 You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.